 - 70% of department tickets are closed within 5 working days

-If the volume of Zendesk tickets is overwhelming, talk to the delivery manager or a senior tech member for assistance.
+If the volume of Zendesk tickets is overwhelming, talk to the delivery manager or Technical 2nd Line tech lead for assistance.

 Picking up a ticket